LeToNode/Play2.0-CN-doc/javaGuide/main/global/JavaGlobal.md

 }
 ```

-## Hooking application start and stop
+## Intercepting application start-up and shutdown

-You can override the `onStart` and `onStop` operation to be notified of the events in the application lifecycle;
+You can override the `onStart` and `onStop` operation to be notified of the corresponding application lifecycle events:

 ```java
 import play.*;